Marlins vs. Pirates Player Props Betting Odds

 Hayes Stats

 - Ke'Bryan Hayes has 16 doubles, five triples, five home runs, 15 walks and 31 RBI (72 total hits).
-He has stolen eight bases.
+He has swiped eight bases.

 Hayes Recent Games